Haematomyzus

-The genus Haematomyzus includes three species of lice that differ so markedly from all other lice that the genus is placed in its own family Haematomyzidae, itself monotypic within the superfamily Rhynchophthirina.
+The genus Haematomyzus includes three species of lice that differ so markedly from all other lice that the genus is placed in its own family Haematomyzidae, itself monotypic within the parvorder Rhynchophthirina (previously ranked as a superfamily).
 These unusual lice are ectoparasites of elephants and warthogs.
 Their mouthparts are elongated to form a drill-like structure that allows them to penetrate the thick skin of their host.

 Taxonomy

 The three species, Haematomyzus elephantis (elephant louse), Haematomyzus hopkinsi (warthog louse) and Haematomyzus porci (red river hog louse) belong to a single family, the Haematomyzidae, itself the only family within Rhynchophthirina.
+Rhychophthirina is a parvorder within the infraorder Phthiraptera.
+A molecular phylogenetic study using subunit rRNA sequences suggests a placement of the Rhychophthirina as a sister group of the Anoplura.

+Below is a cladogram showing the position of Rhychophthirina within Phthiraptera: